 At the time, there was an unholy alliance against psychiatric researchers among the grandstanding Nebraska Senator Chuck Grassley (R), his over-zealous staffer, and The New York Times.
 The paper failed to mention that Blue Cross/Blue Shield was one of Grassley’s top five campaign donors at the time.
 We all know how much insurance companies love paying for the newer, better formulations of psychiatric medications.

-Whatever its ulterior motivations, the paper launched a reverberating witchhunt of a venerated researcher and his lab associates on trumped-up criticisms.
+Whatever it’s ulterior motivations, the paper’s actions helped to launch and justify a reverberating witchhunt of a venerated researcher and his lab associates on trumped-up criticisms.

 The New York Times has long deserved public shaming for two clear issues: